rolandjlevy/next-redirects-from-csv/README.md

 - - -

 ### Instructions
 1. Upload a CSV file named `redirects.csv` to /server/build-redirects.
-The first row is jsut the header and gets ignored.
+The first row is just the header and gets ignored.
 Each row should be in this order: old url, new url, permanent redirect, then parameters for [the has field](https://nextjs.org/docs/api-reference/next.config.js/redirects#header-cookie-and-query-matching).

 | old url   | new url                    | permanent redirect |
 |:----------|:---------------------------|:-------------------|